-Students eligible to participate in the graduation incentives program or receive special education services may attend an area learning center (ALC) or alternative learning program to receive academic instruction leading to a high school diploma.
+Students 16 years or older who are eligible to participate in the graduation incentives program or receive special education services may attend or be assigned to an area learning center (ALC) or alternative learning program to receive academic instruction leading to a high school diploma.
 Minn.
-Stat. §§ 123A.05 to 123A.09
+Stat. §§ 120A.22, subd.
+5, para (c); 123A.05 to 123A.09